mohamedtarek10/Face-Recognition-/README.md

 ## Model Architecture

-The CNN model consists of several convolutional layers.
-The final layer uses softmax activation for face recognition.
+The CNN model used is VGG16 Architecture.
+The final layer uses softmax activation for face recognition u.

 ## Data Augmentation